 rc_two_cats.txt).
 We start by instantiating the

-Network class, see Clustergrammer-PY API).
+Network class, refer to the Clustergrammer-PY API.

 Load Data from File